FreshWater Watch

 • As a group, agree what you would like to focus on in your FreshWater Watch project - do you want to monitor possible pollution sources?
 Understand the water quality at special sites?
 Monitor the impact of local restoration measures?

-• Make sure you complete your 30-day challenge with ChangeX
+• Make sure you complete your 30-day challenge with ChangeX.

-• Once you have completed your 30-day challenge with ChangeX and received your funding, Earthwatch will get in touch to discuss your project, provide more resources and share an Agreement for the Group Manager to sign.
+• Once you have completed your 30-day challenge with ChangeX and received your funding, Earthwatch will get in touch to discuss your project, provide more information and share an Agreement for the Group Manager to sign.

-• We will set up a personalised page for your group on our FreshWater Watch platform.
+• We will set up a personalised page for your group on our FreshWater Watch platform and create a data survey which you can access via an app.

 • Register on the online platform